Ravinia Festival: Overview

 The Ravinia Festival has been widely acclaimed throughout its history.
 In the 1920s, it was known as the summer opera capital of the world due to businessman Louis Eckstein, who booked all-opera seasons and artists from the Chicago Opera and New York Metropolitan Opera Companies.
 By 1930, Ravinia had featured performers including Yvonne Gall, Edward Johnson, and Giovanni Martinelli.
 However, the high costs of opera performances ultimately led to financial ruin for Ravinia, and it closed for four years.
 In 1936, North Shore residents raised enough funds to attract the Chicago Symphony Orchestra who then made Ravinia its permanent summer residence.

-In addition to symphony concerts, often with guest soloists, the venue hosts opera, jazz, blues, folk, rock, and popular music performances, plus ballet, drama, and educational programs which take place year-round.
-These educational programs serve around 75,000 people each year in Chicago area schools without a music program.
+In addition to symphony concerts, often with guest soloists, the venue hosts opera, jazz, blues, folk, rock, and popular music performances, plus ballet, drama, and Reach Teach Play educational programs which take place year-round.
+These educational programs serve around 50,000 people each year in Chicago area schools without a music program.
 The longest running program—Jazz Mentors and Scholars—assembles the best Chicago Public School musicians with city musicians to create a larger ensemble.

 Over the years, Ravinia Festival has hosted many famous artists.
-Recent artists who have performed at Ravinia include Kygo, John Legend, Aretha Franklin, Bryan Ferry, Diana Ross, Maroon 5, Common, Carrie Underwood, The Beach Boys, Tony Bennett, Lady Gaga, Josh Groban, Dolly Parton, Sheryl Crow, Patti LaBelle, Andrew Bird, Darius Rucker, Mary J. Blige, Gladys Knight, James Taylor, Santana, Stevie Nicks, Patti LuPone, Smokey Robinson, Sting and John Mellencamp among others.
+Recent artists who have performed at Ravinia include Kygo, John Legend, Aretha Franklin, Bryan Ferry, Diana Ross, Maroon 5, Common, Carrie Underwood, The Beach Boys, Tom Jones, Tony Bennett, Lady Gaga, Josh Groban, Dolly Parton, Sheryl Crow, Patti LaBelle, Andrew Bird, Darius Rucker, Mary J. Blige, Gladys Knight, James Taylor, Santana, Stevie Nicks, Patti LuPone, Smokey Robinson, Sting and John Mellencamp among others.

 In November 2023, The Ravinia Festival Association, organizer of North America's oldest outdoor music festival, filed a federal lawsuit against Ravinia Brewing Company for trademark infringement, alleging that the brewery's use of the name and imagery is misleading consumers into believing there is a relationship with the festival.
-The dispute escalated following the opening of a second brewery location and the rescinding of a prior agreement that the music festival now claims was violated.
-Ravinia Brewing Company responded, describing the lawsuit as "baseless and an embarrassment", emphasizing their willingness to coexist peacefully with the festival and defend their legal and moral right to their name.
-The legal battle centers on issues of brand confusion and the use of music-themed marketing, with the festival's complaint detailing multiple counts of trademark-related violations.
+The dispute escalated following the opening of a second brewery location and release of a summer music-themed beer.
+The legal case concluded with a settlement resulting in the defendant changing its name to Steep Ravine Brewing Company.